DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-01-10-sharing-information-securely-with-ESFA-and-accredited-providers.md

 Sharing this data is covered by the central DfE privacy notice, which the service directs users to the [central DfE privacy notice](https://www.gov.uk/government/publications/privacy-information-education-providers-workforce-including-teachers/5a254207-a566-44f7-ac77-6ba59fd26e04#using-your-data-to-support-teaching-as-a-career) via the [service’s privacy notice](https://claim-funding-for-mentor-training.education.gov.uk/privacy)

-We do not share the Teacher Reference Number (TRN) nor the claim value with the accredited provider to minimise the amount of personal data being transferred.
+We do not share the teacher reference number (TRN) nor the claim value with the accredited provider to minimise the amount of personal data being transferred.

 ### Sharing data with ESFA